FindoraNetwork/findora-wiki/docs/guides/node-setup/manual-setup.md

 - Pull docker image

-    Here, we are downloading the `findorad` which is the node of the findora network, for security and stability reasons, make sure that the `:lastest` flag which downloads the lastest version is present.
+    Here, we are downloading the `findorad` which is the node of the findora network, for security and stability reasons.
+Make sure to download version `0.3.19-release`

     ```
-      docker pull findoranetwork/findorad:latest
+      docker pull findoranetwork/findorad:v0.3.19-release
     ```

     <img src={useBaseUrl("/img/validator_setup_guide/manual-setup-1.png")} />